-Emmy-nominated journalist Monique Braxton joined the NBC10 in 2000.
-Prior to joining NBC10, Braxton was an anchor and correspondent with MSNBC.
-She also anchored NBC’s Sunrise and was a contributing correspondent for Nightly News Weekend.
+Emmy-nominated journalist Monique Braxton joined NBC10 in 2000.
+Her exclusive interviews and coverage of breaking news has made her one of Philadelphia's most respected journalists.
+Prior to joining NBC10, Braxton was an anchor and correspondent with MSNBC, anchored Sunrise on NBC, and was a contributing correspondent for Nightly News Weekend.

-Before joining MSNBC in 1998, Braxton was a freelance reporter at WBAL in Baltimore, Md.
-She was a weekday morning anchor in Washington, D.C. with NewsChannel 8 Cable Network.
-From 1989 to 1995, Braxton served as reporter and anchor/bureau chief for WAVY-NBC in Hampton Roads, Va.
+Earlier in her career, Braxton was a freelance reporter at WBAL in Baltimore, Maryland, and a weekday morning anchor with NewsChannel 8 Cable Network in Washington, D.C.
+She also served as reporter and anchor/bureau chief for WAVY in Hampton Roads, Virginia.

 Some of Braxton’s most notable recent stories include the George Washington Bridge lane shutdown investigation, Philadelphia’s school budget crisis and closures, the federal investigation of Trenton Mayor Tony Mack, and the 2013 Salvation Army Store Collapse.